Prominent Matters

 •

-• Eli Lilly and Company in its approximately $8 billion acquisition of Loxo Oncology, Inc.; its $1.1 billion acquisition of Dermira, Inc.; and its $1 billion acquisition of Prevail Therapeutics Inc.
+• Eli Lilly and Company in its approximately $8 billion acquisition of Loxo Oncology, Inc.; its $5.4 billion acquisition of the animal health business of Novartis; its $1.1 billion acquisition of Dermira, Inc.; and its $1 billion acquisition of Prevail Therapeutics Inc.

 •